Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/README.md

 [Custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) let you store and retrieve structured data.
 Combining a custom resource with a custom controller allows you to define a desired state to automate how your applications and services run in a Kubernetes cluster.
 :::

-Examples of custom resources in Entando are the [Entando App Engine](../../docs/getting-started/concepts-overview.md#entando-app-engine) and the [Entando Identity Management System](../../docs/getting-started/concepts-overview.md#entando-identity-management-system).
+Examples of custom resources in Villanova are the [Entando App Engine](../../docs/getting-started/concepts-overview.md#entando-app-engine) and the [Entando Identity Management System](../../docs/getting-started/concepts-overview.md#entando-identity-management-system).

 From your Ubuntu shell: